-Large print resources Braille Pictorial or symbolic representations Visual timetables Augmentative Assistive Communication Aids Dyslexic friendly resources Translation tool to be added to website to allow multilingual access Buff paper to be available in children's work books and for work sheets.
-Ongoing January 17 Provision of information School websites/prospectus School letters for information Assessment letters e.g. Educational Psychologist Research, procure and develop a new website.
-Offer telephone calls to explain letters home for any parents who might need this Parent/Carers are offered support to understand their child's assessments.
-Website will allow visitors, parents and carers to access texts in a range of languages Head Teacher Office staff SEND Team February 18 Ongoing Enable parents/ carers to make a better informed choice for their child.
-All Parents/ carers to be kept up to date with information regarding school life and their child's assessments and progress.
+Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to ensure information is accessible.
+This includes: Internal signage Large print Resources Pictorial or symbolic Representations Visual timetables Augmentative Assistive Communication Aids Buff paper to be available in children's work books and for work sheets.
+Ongoing Provision of information School websites/ prospectus Website will allow visitors, parents and carers to access texts in a range of languages Head Teacher Enable parents/ carers to make a better informed choice for their child. information Offer telephone calls to explain letters home for any parents who might need this Office staff e.g. Educational Parent/Carers are offered support to understand their child's assessments.
+SEND Team All Parents/ carers to be kept up to date with information regarding school life and their child's assessments and progress.